dtr-kalfer/burauenbiblio/how_to_install.md

 ⚠️ Important: For security reasons, **change the default login credentials immediately** via the Admin menu.

-### 🔐 Migration from Openbiblio
+### 🔐 Updating from earlier Burauenbiblio
-Note: If you are migrating from Openbiblio to Burauenbiblio, please make a backup copy of your original dbParams.php.
+Note: If you are updating from earlier Burauenbiblio, please make a backup copy of your original dbParams.php.
 Extract the Burauenbiblio.zip, overwrite the dbParams.php using your backup copy.